nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `delete_task 1` Deletes the Task at index 1.
 - `delete_task 3` Deletes the Task at index 3.

-### Selecting a task : `select_task`
+### Selecting a task: `select_task`

-Selects the specified task.
+Selects the specified task and displays the contacts assigned to the task.

 Format: `select_task INDEX`

 - Selects the task at the specified `INDEX`.
-- The index refers to the index number shown in the displayed task list.
+- The index refers to the index number shown in the **displayed task list**.
 - The index **must be a positive integer** 1, 2, 3, …​
-- All contacts assigned to the task will be displayed.

 Examples:

-- `list_task` followed by `select_task 1` selects the 1st task in the task list and shows all contacts assigned to that task.
+- `list_task` followed by `select_task 1` selects the 1st task in the entire task list and shows all contacts assigned to that task.
-- `find_task sleep` followed by `select_task 1` selects the first task named sleep in the task list if it exists and shows all contacts assigned to that task.
+- `find_task sleep` followed by `select_task 1` selects the 1st task in the results of the `find_task sleep` command and shows all contacts assigned to that task.

 ### Marking a task as complete: `mark`

 Marks the specified task as completed.

 Format: `mark INDEX`

-- The index refers to index number shown in the displayed task list.
+- The index refers to index number shown in the **displayed task list**.
 - The index **must be a positive integer** 1, 2, 3, …​
 - Specified task must be currently incomplete for command to succeed.

 Examples:

-- `mark 1` marks the 1st task in the task list as completed.
+- `list_task` followed by `mark 1` marks the 1st task in the entire task list as completed.
+- `find_task sleep` followed by `mark 1` marks the 1st task in the results of the `find_task sleep` command as completed.

 ### Marking a task as incomplete: `unmark`

-Marks the specified task as completed.
+Marks the specified task as incomplete.

 Format: `unmark INDEX`

-- The index refers to index number shown in the displayed task list.
+- The index refers to index number shown in the **displayed task list**.
 - The index **must be a positive integer** 1, 2, 3, …​
 - Specified task must be currently completed for command to succeed.

 Examples:

-- `unmark 1` marks the 1st task in the task list as incomplete.
+- `list_task` followed by `unmark 1` marks the 1st task in the entire task list as incomplete.
+- `find_task sleep` followed by `unmark 1` marks the 1st task in the results of the `find_task sleep` command as incomplete.

-### Assigning tasks to contacts: `assign`
+### Assigning a task to a contact: `assign`

-Assigns a task to a contact shown in the task list and contact list respectively.
+Assigns a task to a contact.

 Format: `assign c/CONTACT_INDEX t/TASK_INDEX`

 - Assigns the task at the specified `TASK_INDEX` to the contact at the specified `CONTACT_INDEX`.
-The indices refer to the index number shown in the displayed task list and contact list respectively.
-The indices **must be a positive integer** 1, 2, 3, …​
+- The indices refer to the index number shown in the **displayed task list and contact list** respectively.
+- The indices **must be a positive integer** 1, 2, 3, …​

 Examples:

-- `assign c/1 t/1` Assigns the task at index 1 to the contact at index 1.
+- `assign c/1 t/1` assigns the task at index 1 to the contact at index 1.
-- `assign c/3 t/2` Assigns the task at index 2 to the contact at index 3.
+- `assign c/3 t/2` assigns the task at index 2 to the contact at index 3.

-### Unassigning tasks to contacts: `unassign`

-Unassigns a task to a contact shown in the task list and contact list respectively.
+### Unassign a task from a contact: `unassign`

+Removes a contact from a task.

 Format: `unassign c/CONTACT_INDEX t/TASK_INDEX`

-- Unassigns the task at the specified `TASK_INDEX` to the contact at the specified `CONTACT_INDEX`.
-The indices refer to the index number shown in the displayed task list and contact list respectively.
-The indices **must be a positive integer** 1, 2, 3, …​
+- Removes the contact at the specified `CONTACT_INDEX` from the task at the specified `TASK_INDEX`.
+- The indices refer to the index number shown in the **displayed task list and contact list** respectively.
+- The indices **must be a positive integer** 1, 2, 3, …​

 Examples:

-- `unassign c/1 t/1` Unassigns the task at index 1 to the contact at index 1.
+- `unassign c/1 t/1` removes the contact at index 1 from the task at index 1.
-- `unassign c/3 t/2` Unassigns the task at index 2 to the contact at index 3.
+- `unassign c/3 t/2` removes the contact at index 3 from the task at index 2.

 ### Clearing all data: `clear`